dcase808/chatbot/README.md

-# Chatbot built using Facebook BlenderBot and DialogRPT models
+# Chatbot built using Facebook BlenderBot and Stability Diffusion models